Ford Puma (crossover)

-The Ford Puma is a subcompact crossover SUV (B-segment) marketed by Ford since 2019.
-It is considered an SUV equivalent of the seventh-generation Fiesta.
-The vehicle is only available for the European and Australasian markets, with sales starting in Europe from 2019 and sales in Australasia from late 2020.
+The Ford Puma is a subcompact crossover SUV (B-segment) manufactured and marketed by Ford since 2019 as a variant of the seventh-generation Fiesta.

+Sales started in Europe in 2019, in Australasia in late 2020, and in South Africa from October 2023.
 In the European market, the Puma is positioned above the EcoSport and below the Kuga (also called Escape outside Europe).

-An electric version of the Puma will be launched in 2024.

 Overview

 Ford first announced the Puma crossover at its event Go Further in Amsterdam, along with the introduction of the third-generation Kuga.
 The Puma nameplate was last used on the Puma sport compact.
 The vehicle is based on the seventh-generation Fiesta platform (Ford Global B-car platform).

 Production of the Puma started in Craiova, Romania (Ford Romania) in October 2019 along with the EcoSport subcompact crossover and the EcoBoost 1.0 L Fox engine used in both cars.
-Ford invested two hundred million euros, and employed 1,700 people on the project.
+Ford invested 200 million euros, and employed 1,700 people on the project.

-The Puma is offered with a mild hybrid 1.0 litre EcoBoost three cylinder turbo gasoline engine with a belt driven integrated starter, which uses energy from the braking system to charge the forty eight volt lithium ion battery pack in order to increase torque and lower emissions.
+The Puma is offered with a mild hybrid 1.0-litre EcoBoost three cylinder turbo gasoline engine with a belt-driven integrated starter, which uses energy from the braking system to charge the 48-volt lithium-ion battery pack to increase torque and lower emissions.
 Power is rated at 153 bhp, 114 kW, and 240 Nm with an additional 50 Nm from the integrated starter system.

 In December 2022, the Puma Vivid Ruby Edition was unveiled as the new flagship trim.

 In March 2023, the Puma ST Powershift was officially launched with a 170 hp 1.0L mild-hybrid engine and an automatic transmission.

+Facelift

+The Puma received a significant facelift in February 2024, with updated exterior design featuring a revamped front grille, new headlights, and slimmer bumper designs.
+The interior was also updated, with revised materials, a larger infotainment screen, and enhanced connectivity options.
+In order to remain competitive in its class, the vehicle offered more efficient engine choices as well as innovative driver-assistance systems.